konaraddi/web-riimote/README.md

 ### The Architecture

 The server acts as the middleman.
 The controller emits a message that gets picked up by the server.
 The server emits the same message but to all clients.
 Both the controller and main display are clients.
 So when the server emits a message, the main display can pick it up.
 This is how the controller can send messages to the main display.
 Sockets make this possible.
 Without sockets, the main display would have to constantly check with the server if there are any messages which means a ton of requests per second.

-But how does the controller work?
-What messages is the controller sending?
-Let's answer those questions in the next section.

 ### The Client